As a content creator with more than 8 years of doing this full-time, I’ve come to own a lot of microphones.

-The reason for its price is that this one only offers the cardioid mode, but it’s the perfect sensibility pattern for vlogging.
-You won’t need a bidirectional mic unless you need two persons recording at the same time, and omnidirectional is usually a bad idea if you don’t want to hear background noise.
+The reason for its price is that this one only offers the cardioid mode, but it’s the perfect sensibility pattern if you’re recording from home.
+You won’t need a bidirectional mic unless you need two speakers at the same time, and omnidirectional is usually a bad idea if you don’t want to hear background noise.

 Another reason is that it does not include any mute switch.
 This is just the trade you get: better audio for fewer features that aren’t completely necessary.